seamplex/feenox/README.markdown

     **Examples:** [CalculiX][], [CodeAster][], [NASTRAN][][1]

-Hence, Fino tries to fill in the gap between these two worlds with a different design basis.
+Hence, FeenoX tries to fill in the gap between these two worlds with a different design basis.

 [1] We list just the open-source ones because we [at Seamplex do not